jlyonsmith/shovel/doc/FilesDeleted.md

 ## Summary

 Asserts that one or more files are deleted from the host.
-If present, the files are deleted.
+If any of the files are present they are deleted.

 ## Arguments